-In the first half of 2018, the General Meeting of the Shareholders of the company decided its liquidation.
+In the first half of 2018, the General Meeting of the Shareholders of the company decided its liquidation, which was completed in September 2018.

 (j) Rano Investments Ltd, Cyprus

 In the context of the management of its NPEs, in the second quarter of 2018, the Bank's subsidiary Eurobank Cyprus Ltd established a wholly owned subsidiary, Rano Investments Ltd, to operate as a real estate company in Cyprus.